Community Contribution

 Sesame field in Malawi

 Malawi’s main industry is agriculture, and it is one of the production areas where sesame production has been increasing in recent years due to rising demand.
-However, Malawi is considered one of the poorest countries in the world, and improvement of the living conditions of local farmers is essential for stable production.
+However, Malawi is considered the least developed country in the world, and improvement of the living conditions of local farmers is essential for stable production.

 Donated emergency vehicles